There seem to be many opinions on the effect of pregnancy on migraines.

 Preventive medications are not recommended during the first trimester.
 In later stages, metoprolol is a safe option.

 Yes, it can.
-It is excreted in breast milk in very small amounts.
+It is excreted into breast milk in very small amounts.

 Read more and find natural help

-Many factors contribute to migraines – including neck muscle tension and stress.
+Many factors affect migraines – including neck muscle tension and stress.

-Discover the Atlas Care device , which relaxes the muscles at the base of the skull and relieves the symptoms of migraine and tension headaches.
+Learn about the Atlas Care device, which relaxes the muscles at the base of the skull and alleviates symptoms of migraine and tension headaches.